ivarref/mikkmokk-proxy/README.md

 Yes, that's Never Asked Questions. ¯\\\_(ツ)\_/¯

 ## Limitations
-No TLS/SSL support for the proxy server.
+No TLS/SSL support for the proxy server (bind).
 No WebSocket support.
 No SSE.

 There is no attempt at validating `-percentage` nor `-code` properties.